 What is self-help?

-Self-help is all about taking our well-being into our own hands.
+Self-help is all about taking proactive steps to help ourselves when it comes to our well-being.
 It usually requires a little research and exploration as we look for the right type of help for us.
 The first step here is self-awareness.
 The more we get to know ourselves, the better able we’ll be to find the right approach for us.
 Try reflective activities like mood tracking, journaling and meditation to help you get to know yourself a bit better - what do you enjoy?
 What feels difficult?

 Not sure where to start?
 Here are some resources to help you get started: